Sisters of St Francis

 During the 20th century, famine, war, and political turmoil generated global emigration.
 Lithuania alone lost a quarter million of its predominantly Catholic people.
 They passed through Ellis Island between 1899 and 1914; many pressed on to the eastern Pennsylvania anthracite region and the mills of Chicago and Pittsburgh.
 Their labor was cheap; injuries in the mines were common, and lives were impoverished.
 Clustered together in poor neighborhoods, they were unable to scrape together the resources for their own church or children’s religious education.

 The Sisters established ministries in Lithuania and Brazil.
 Today many of the Sisters that make up the congregation are natives of Brazil.
-The Sisters have also returned from their mission to assist Lithuania after its most-recent restoration of independence.
-They were forced to flee the country during WWII.
+The Sisters have successfully completed their mission to assist Lithuania after its most-recent restoration of independence as opposed to being forced to flee the country during WWII.
 The Sisters have also ministered to many schools and and hospitals in the near Midwest and eastern parts of the U.S. as their numbers permit.
 Today they are still involved in day care, social service, education, pastoral ministry, healthcare, and care for the poor.
-If you are interested in knowing how you can help or if you want to explore more about religious life, you may contact the Sisters of St. Francis at firstname.lastname@example.org or visit their Web site.
+If you are interested in knowing how you can help or if you want to explore more about religious life, you may contact the Sisters of St. Francis at email@example.com or visit their Web site.